-This article is about the Baden Powell Scout Award that launches on January 1st.
+This article is about the Baden Powell Scout Award that launched on January 1st 2014.

 You may be looking for the Old Baden-Powell Scout Award instead.